-Regardless of whether wet drywall can be replaced or not, you can minimize losses and expenses by acting immediately upon discovering water damage to your home or building.
+Regardless of whether wet drywall can be replaced or not, you can minimize losses and expenses by acting quickly upon discovering water damage to your home or building.
 While drywall is made of a fairly strong material, it can be damaged when exposed to water for too long.
-Whether water damage to drywall is due to a ceiling leak, air conditioning, flood, or something else, repairing water damage must be done quickly.
+Whether water damage to drywall is due to a ceiling leak, air conditioning, flood, or something else, repairing water damage must be done immediately.
 If you notice major discoloration, bumps, sagging, musty or musty smells, your drywall may have suffered irreversible water damage.

 While every flood situation is different, a team of experts in water damage restoration is needed to accurately determine if wet drywall will need to be replaced or not.